cybruGhost/kreatebackfix/README.md

 Convert your **Kreate backup** to a **Cubic Music / RiPlay / N-Zik** compatible format.
 It fixes malformed data and preserves your playlists.

 ---
+This is hosted on free lovable platform due to  server charges
 ## ⚡ Features

 - **Browser only** — no data leaves your computer